The Big List of Questions

 The fastest, easiest and most reliable way to get an answer to this question is to Google "missed in history" and the subject you're asking about.
 If we've covered it, the episode will probably be the first result (sometimes, the show notes are first).
 We have other tips for searching the archive here, but you'll definitely get a faster response from Google than from us, unfortunately.
 Our website and the HowStuffWorks app for iOS and Android also include all our episodes and are searchable.
 Top

-Why haven't you done a podcast on _?
+Why haven't you done a podcast on [topic]?
 Seems like a huge oversight.

-It mostly boils down to having about 5,000 years of recorded history to draw from (plus the prehistory we get into from time to time) and only about 800 episodes of the podcast.
+It mostly boils down to having about 5,000 years of recorded history to draw from (plus the prehistory we get into from time to time) but our show only comes out twice a week.

 Of course, not everyone follows the question of "Why haven't you covered this?" with something that implies that we've made a major oversight or omission in not having done so.
 But of the folks who do, nearly all are asking about an event or figure who is already incredibly well-known ... say, Marie Curie.
 We've certainly done shows that have looked into lesser-known aspects of an incredibly well-known person's life, like Rosa Parks or Isaac Newton.
 We've done the same for events that played out much differently than how people "remember" them, like the Boston Massacre.
 But in general, we'd rather spend more time talking about people and events that aren't already at the top of folks' memories than rehashing people and events that have already had a ton of time in the spotlight.
 Top